shit-happens/shit-happens/README.md

 <br>

-- I am a graduate student currently pursuing Master's in Business Analytics at UT Austin's McCombs School of Business.
+- I recenty graduated from UT Austin - McCombs School of Business with a Master's in Business Analytics spz. in Machine Learning.
-- Additionally, I am working with a startup as a Data Scientist as a part of my graduate program curriculum.
+- I have over 5 years of professional Experience as a a Data Scientist working in Fintech, E-commerce, Healthcare and Retail.
-- My undergrade major was Computer Science, I graduated in 2019.
-Post graduation, I worked as a Data Scientist for approximately 3 years before joining UT Austin.
+- I regularly upload Machine Learning projects here, keep an eye out for any topic that interests you.
-- I am looking for full time job opportunities in  United States.
-I am open to Data Scientist/Data Analyst/Consultant/Product Manager/Business Intelligence roles.Just reach out and we could work something out :).
-Here is [my resume](https://drive.google.com/file/d/1c26JIT6-g--_0wo2HP535QvmTD2RFBYe/view?usp=share_link)
+- If you need me to upload a tutorial on any ML related tech, please reach out to me via Email/Linkedin.

 <br><br>